Module 1 Exercises

 commit your changes, and then

-Caution what follows might take a bit of time.
-It walks you through setting up a git repository in your DHBox; making changes to it; making different branches; and publishing the repository to your space on Github.com.
+Caution What follows might take a bit of time.
+It walks you through setting up a git repository in your DH Box; making changes to it; making different branches; and publishing the repository to your space on GitHub's website.

 git init command.
 At the command line (remember, the